sge/yard-sinatra/README.md

     yardoc -t swagger

 By default, the Swagger documentation will include references to `http://127.0.0.1:9292/` as the base URL for making interactive API calls.
-You can modify this behavior by setting the `SWAGGER_BASE_PATH` environment variable, for example:
+You can modify this behavior by setting the `API_URL` environment variable, for example:

-    SWAGGER_BASE_PATH='http://api.domain.com/' yardoc -t swagger
+    API_URL='http://api.domain.com/' yardoc -t swagger

 Additionally, you can pass a `CODE_ENV` environment variable with a pointer to a Ruby file which loads your code's environment (classes, models, etc.) YARD will look for `ActiveRecord::Base` objects that correlate with resource API endpoints in order to automatically generate the schema for them.
 For example: